ypark9/yopa.page/content/blog/2023-07-31-Mastering-Git-Stash-A-Guide-to-Saving-and-Restoring-Your-Code-Changes.md

 ---
-title: Mastering Git Stash: A Guide to Saving and Restoring Your Code Changes
+title: Mastering Git Stash - A Guide to Saving and Restoring Your Code Changes
 date: 2023-07-31T01:25:00-04:00
 author: Yoonsoo Park
 description: "Learn how to effectively use git stash to save and restore your code changes, enabling smoother workflows."